hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1/Week1P4-ML_fundamentals.md

     - The target never hits zero/near-zero and units are meaningful (e.g., dollars, Â°C).
     - You care about _calibration_ and smooth optimization (differentiable).
 - **Use MAPE** when:
-    - Stakeholders want an average **percentage** error thatâ€™s easy to read.
+    - Stakeholders want an average **percentage** error that is easy to read.
     - True values are **strictly positive and not near zero** (e.g., revenue, demand > 0).
-    - Youâ€™re okay that over-forecasts and under-forecasts are weighted differently (MAPE tends to penalize under-forecasting less when $y$ is small).
+    - You're okay that over-forecasts and under-forecasts are weighted differently (MAPE tends to penalize under-forecasting less when $y$ is small).
 - **Use sMAPE** when:
-    - You want a percentage-like metric thatâ€™s **less explosive near zero** than MAPE.
+    - You want a percentage-like metric that is **less explosive near zero** than MAPE.
     - You have occasional zeros or tiny values.
-    - You accept that sMAPE has its own quirks (bounded but not perfectly â€œsymmetricâ€ in practice).
+    - You accept that sMAPE has its own quirks (bounded but not perfectly symmetric in practice).
 ###### Strengths & gotchas (TL;DR)
 - **RMSE**
-    - âœ… Sensitive to large mistakes (good if that matches cost).
+    - Sensitive to large mistakes (good if that matches cost).
-    - âš ï¸ Outlier-heavy data can dominate the score.
+    - Outlier-heavy data can dominate the score.
-    - âš ï¸ Scale-dependentâ€”hard to compare across series with different scales.
+    - Scale-dependent hard to compare across series with different scales.
 - **MAPE**
-    - âœ… Intuitive (%).
+    - Intuitive (%).
-    - âš ï¸ Undefined at y=0; huge when y â‰ˆ 0.
+    - Undefined at y=0; huge when y â‰ˆ 0.
-    - âš ï¸ Can favor **under-forecasting** for small y.
+    - Can favor **under-forecasting** for small y.
 - **sMAPE**
-    - âœ… Handles zeros better; bounded.
+    - Handles zeros better; bounded.
-    - âš ï¸ Still quirky near zero and not a true â€œcostâ€ for optimization.
+    - Still quirky near zero and not a true â€œcostâ€ for optimization.
-    - âš ï¸ Different papers/tools use slightly different variantsâ€”state your formula.
+    - Different papers/tools use slightly different variantsâ€”state your formula.
 ###### Other basic metrics you should know
 - **MAE**: Robust to outliers vs RMSE; easy to explain (units).
 ###### Simple decision guide